Ken Olisa

 Sir Kenneth Aphunezi Olisa (born 13 October 1951) is a British businessman and philanthropist.
-He is the first mixed Lord-Lieutenant of Greater London.
+He is the first mixed heritage Lord-Lieutenant of Greater London.
 He founded and led the AIM-listed technology merchant bank Interregnum and now leads Restoration Partners.
-Ken Olisa is Past Master of the Worshipful Company of Information Technologists and has served and serves on several boards of philanthropic, educational and regulator organisations.
-Sir Kenneth with his wife endowed the Olisa Library at Fitzwilliam College, Cambridge.
+Olisa is Past Master of the Worshipful Company of Information Technologists and has been on several boards of philanthropic, educational and regulator organisations.
+Olisa with his wife endowed the Olisa Library at Fitzwilliam College, Cambridge.

 Early life

 Born in Nottingham in 1951 of a Nigerian father and a British mother, Olisa was educated at Nottingham High Pavement Grammar School and Fitzwilliam College, Cambridge, where he held a scholarship and studied Natural Sciences and then Social, Political and Management Sciences.
 His technology career began in the 1970s at IBM.
 Olisa married Julia Sherwood in Cambridge in 1976.